Washington AG Wants More Regulation for Student Loan Servicers

 Washington State Attorney General Bob Ferguson, right, seen here speaking with Rep. Norm Johnson, center.

 A recent report shows that over 800,000 Washington residents owe more than $24 billion in student loan debt.
-This report closely details the struggles that many borrowers face as they attempt to pay off their loans.
+This report closely details the struggles that many borrowers face as they attempt to pay off their student loans.

 Using this report as a centerpiece, Attorney General Bob Ferguson called for new legislation to protect borrowers from predatory practices by student loan servicers.
 This bill would give the state of Washington the ability to license and regulate student loan servicers.
 Ferguson requested a similar bill last year, but it never made it past the Senate.